Premier Manager

-Premier Manager is a series of a football management video games started in 1992.
+Premier Manager is a series of a football management simulation video games started in 1992.
 Published by Gremlin Interactive, it was first developed by Realms of Fantasy, later passed to Spanish company Dinamic Multimedia.
 The later games were later published and developed by Zoo Digital Publishing (later renamed as Zushi Games), who bought the rights from Infogrames and hired some members of the original Gremlin staff.
 The latest releases in the series were developed by Urbanscan Limited, a company established by Gremlin founder Ian Stewart.